 The Company enters into an arrangement for lease of land, buildings, plant and machinery including computer equipment and vehicles.
 Such arrangements are generally for a fixed period but may have extension or termination options.
 The Company assesses, whether the contract is, or contains, a lease, at its inception.
-A contract is, or contains, a lease if the contract conveys the right to -
+A contract is, or contains, a lease if the contract conveys the right to - b) Arrangements where the Company is the lessee (Cont'd)

-- a) control the use of an identified asset,

-- b) obtain substantially all the economic benefits from use of the identified asset, and

-- c) direct the use of the identified asset
+- a) control the use of an identified asset, - b) obtain substantially all the economic benefits from use of the identified asset, and c) direct the use of the identified asset